Squash Pest Control - Rodent Control

 There are several extermination options you can choose from.
 Furthermore, Squash Pest Control can also advise you on prevention practices, to ensure your home remains free of rodents, even after our extermination team is gone.

-So give our Seattle, WA offices a call today about your rat or mouse problem in Salem or Portland, and we’ll offer you same-day service, a free quote, and attractive (and efficient) pest removal packages from now on.
+So give our Pierce County, WA offices a call today about your rat or mouse problem in Salem or Portland, and we’ll offer you same-day service, a free quote, and attractive (and efficient) pest removal packages from now on.

 Remember, the more you wait, the more you expose yourself and your family to disease and other dangers.